pyth-network/pyth-crosschain/target_chains/cosmwasm/README.md

 This directory contains the Pyth contract for CosmWasm and utilities to deploy it on CosmWasm chains.

+## Deployment types

+We have two kinds of deployment possible on each chain.
+Stable and Beta.
+On mainnets we only deploy the stable version.
+On testnets we deploy both.
+The purpose of deploying the stable version on testnets is allowing dApps to test their protocol using real accurate price feeds.

+- Stable deployments are controlled by the upgrade multisig deployed on mainnet and accept price feeds that originate from pythnet.
+- Beta deployments are controlled by the upgrade multisig deployed on devnet and accept price feeds that originate from pythtest-crosschain.

+This also means we need to somehow distinguish between stable deployments on testnet and mainnets, otherwise a single governance message can affect both of them and have undesired side effects.
+We do this on cosmwasm by assigning unique chain ids to the testnet and mainnet.

 ## Deployment

 Deploying the CosmWasm contract has three steps: